-“In order to prevent effective reverse engineering, you must use an obfuscation tool.”
+“To prevent effective reverse engineering, you must use an obfuscation tool.”

 Because today’s attackers are often highly motivated to infiltrate a system, it’s also crucial to implement techniques that actively mitigate tampering attempts at runtime and ensure the integrity of the source code.
 The importance of this security control is best presented in the words of the 2021 Executive Order by the White House:

-“(...) employing automated tools, or comparable processes, to maintain trusted source code supply chains, thereby ensuring the integrity of the code”
+“(...) employing automated tools, or comparable processes, to maintain trusted source code supply chains, thereby ensuring the integrity of the code.”

 As stated before, ensuring the integrity of the source code requires a robust, multi-layered approach that integrates seamlessly with the existing processes and tools used by development and security teams.

-The client-side security platform protects and monitors every app component—both the first-party code developed internally and all the third-party scripts sourced from external vendors.
+The client-side security platform protects and monitors every app component, including the first-party code developed internally and all the third-party scripts sourced from external vendors.

 As a result, it makes it extremely difficult for attackers to target the source code, reducing the attack surface to data exfiltration, piracy, cheating, automated abuse, and intellectual property theft.
-This fits in seamlessly with the “Code” and “Build” stages of the DevSecOps cycle, allowing teams to automate source code protection.
+This fits seamlessly with the Code and Build stages of the DevSecOps cycle, allowing teams to automate source code protection.